SpeechOceanTech/Dolphin/README.md

 In addition，base on the characteristics of the DataocanAI dataset, Dolphin introduces region-specific tokens for different languages, enabling support for dialects.

 ## Setup
 Dolphin depends on ffmpeg to convert audio to WAV.
-If your operating system does not have ffmpeg installed, please install it first.
+If your OS does not have ffmpeg, please install it first.

 ```shell
 # Ubuntu or Debian